mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 We can use this distinction between concrete and abstract to examine the differences between two popular interpretations of Computational Thinking  One is Jeanette Wing's original take.
 "The most important and high-level thought process in computational thinking is the abstraction process.
 Abstraction is used in defining patterns, generalizing from instances, and parameterization" [@wing_computational_nodate].
 The essence is abstract away concepts and principles from the context.
 This approach suits a formal exam approach.
 Many learning resources designed to support the computing curriculum present this principle as for key pillars; decomposition, pattern recognition, abstraction algorithmic thinking[@bbc_bitesize_introduction_nodate].

-Another widely used definition of CT by Brennan and Resnick -@brennan_new_2012was developed in response to the question ""How do we describe what Tim, Shannon, and Renita are learning as they participate as designers of interactive media with Scratch?".
+Another widely used definition of CT by Brennan and Resnick [-@brennan_new_2012] was developed in response to the question ""How do we describe what Tim, Shannon, and Renita are learning as they participate as designers of interactive media with Scratch?".
 They take a situated approach to mapping the potential learning dimensions of working with others creating computing projects.
 The resulting map they create includes computational concepts, computational practices and computational perspectives.
 This framework based on observation of learners in action is more concrete and more accessible to teachers and learners as they can more easily recognise their own practice.

 ![](./Pictures/10000000000003C00000021C64E41F1D23F592FA.png)
-Diagram of Computational Thinking by Resnick and Brennan - Diagram created by Mick Chesterman
+Computational Thinking model by Resnick and Brennan - Diagram created by Mick Chesterman

 This wider and process driven definition of CT has been used and adapted by many organisations seeking to support the new computing curriculum.
 As such it may be familiar from websites, posters and other supporting material created by groups like Barefoot computing.
 A review of teaching Computational Thinking [@lye_review_2014] used this second definition as the basis for their review, which point to the widespread use of Brennan and Resnick's more applied approach.

 <!-- (The review finds that) this is a really useful document to help teachers and researchers understand what to look for and what they can design their programming sessions to facilitate.
 If you look at the breakdown, then you can see that a lot of practices and perspectives are very general to a process of creating something with peers rather than being unique to computing.
 This map of the concepts and skills that learners can develop while doing computing projects may certainly be useful but you can't argue that this definition Computational Thinking is unique.
 Certainly from an academic perspective we need to ask what is special about Computational Thinking. -->

-A fair deal of analysis has been done about the relative merits of different definitions of CT.
+Much analysis has been done about the relative merits of different definitions of CT.
 From my perspective I feel that from an academic perspective Wing's definition does a good job of describing what is most unique about Computational Thinking compared to other frameworks.
 The way it looks at the special ways abstraction is done in computer science is convincing.
 There is a lot of overlap with Design Thinking in Brennan and Resnick's approach.
+[so what?]

 If we return to our general understanding of what abstract and concrete mean, we can see that the CT concepts can be formulated in a spectrum of relatively abstract to relatively concrete.
 While the computing concepts, practices and perspectives are all abstract concepts they are relatively more concrete than the concepts in Wing's definition.

 Thus, from the perspective inclusive teaching practice there are many benefits to more concrete approaches.
 The wider definition of CT here assumes the collaborative coding of a computing project.
 This chapter will explore some of the benefits in context and highlight other frameworks and approaches that can help teachers deliver in this way.

 <!-- The process CT has been taught - which is covered in another chapter - there are some really innovative and accessible ways that are proposed.
 Unplugged, concept mapping and others.... -->